wooneh/NameSayer/README.md

 NameSayer is targetted at teachers and lecturers to practice the names of the students in their classes.

+## Installation and Requirements
+Requirements: FFMPEG added to path, suitable microphone and speaker/headphones for audio playback.
+Download the provided .zip file and extract the contents.

 ## The Names Database
 The Names Database contains recordings of various names from around the world.
 The Database is bundled with the application.